Zubaer-Alam/React-Firebase-Auth/README.md

 Steps:

    1. Navigate to the directory where you want to clone the repository.
-   2. Open a terminal inside the folder and clone the repository by running the following command:
+   2. Open a terminal window inside the folder and clone the repository by running the following command:

           git clone https://github.com/Zubaer-Alam/React-Firebase-Auth